dtipson/thenUse/README.md

 var toggleClass = use('toggleClass').take(1);
 ```

-toggleClass... what?
-Well can decide that later:
+toggle what class?
+On what?
+Well, we can just decide all that later:

 ```
 $('ul').on('click','li', toggleClass('foo').$ );